8th Annual John T. Irwin National Tournament of Senior State Champions

 Gift certificates awarded here.
 Cash prizes will be mailed.

 Checking in onsite is mandatory prior to the opening ceremony.
-Should travel or other reasons delay your arrival, contact the Chief Tournament Director of the Invitationals (CTDI) who may allow up to two half point byes.
-Players not checked in within 1 hour of the first round will not be paired.
-Players checking in after that time will only be paired if the alternate is available otherwise will not receive any byes for the first round.
-Notify the CTDI if you plan on being late.
+Should travel or other reasons delay a player’s arrival, contact the Chief Tournament Director of the Invitationals (CTDI), who may allow up to two half-point byes.
+Players not checked in within 1 hour of the first round will be paired only if the alternate is available--otherwise they will not receive a bye for the first round.
+Notify the CTDI if planning on being late.

-If attending the opening ceremony, attendees should wear Business Casual clothing.
+If attending the opening ceremony, attendees should wear business casual clothing.
 T-shirts, tank tops, and shorts are not permitted.
-Photos will be taken for Chess Life and state chess publications—so, look sharp.
+Photos will be taken for Chess Life and state chess publications—so please look sharp.
 This dress code applies only to the opening ceremony.

 RULES

-The invitationals are prestigious national events in which the player represents their state.
-Significant prizes are at stake.
-As such, players are required to play all 6 rounds of this Swiss tournament.
-Any player unable to play in a round or in the remainder of the tournament must notify the CTDI as soon as possible.
+Insofar as the Invitationals are prestigious national events in which the player represents the player’s state and significant prizes are at stake, players are required to play all 6 rounds of this Swiss tournament.
+Any player unable to play in one or more rounds must notify the CTDI as soon as possible.
 This allows time for the CTDI to substitute or remove the host state’s alternate player, if needed.

 A player:

-• Whose absence for any round is excused by the CTDI shall receive a half point bye for that/those round(s).
+• Whose absence from any round is excused by the CTDI shall receive a half-point bye for that/those round(s).
 The CTDI may grant up to two such byes.

 • Whose withdrawal from the tournament or forfeiture of a round has not been approved by the CTDI before the withdrawal/forfeiture is subject to disciplinary action by US Chess.